Marco Polo Plaza Cebu: Under Pathfinder Holdings Philippines

-Renovation works on the hotel was made on July 1995 to add an executive floor.
+Renovation works on the hotel was made in July 1995 to add an executive floor.

 Due to persistent labor issues, the hotel closed in March 2003.
 Pathfinder underwent a foreclosure facilitated by Metrobank and was sold to the bank using the hotel as collateral to pay a loan.

 As Marco Polo Plaza Cebu

 Metrobank entered a partnership with Hong Kong-based Marco Polo Hotels in July 2005 to redevelop and open the Cebu Plaza Hotel.
 The property arm of Metrobank Group, Federal Land started redeveloping the property in late 2005.
-It reopened as the Marco Polo Plaza Cebu on April 27, 2006 in a ceremony led by then-president Gloria Macapagal Arroyo.
+It reopened as the Marco Polo Plaza Cebu on April 27, 2006, in a ceremony led by then-president Gloria Macapagal Arroyo.
 The hotel opened with 329 rooms.

 Facilities

 The Marco Polo Plaza Cebu stand on top of Nivel Hills at an elevation of 182.88 m above sea level in Lahug, Cebu City.
 The 24-storey building has 329 hotel rooms.
 The Cebu Grand Ballroom is a 1,099.6 sqm events space which can accommodate 800 people.